2017 New York Jets season

-The 2017 New York Jets season was the franchise's 48th season in the National Football League, the 58th overall and the third under head coach Todd Bowles.
+The 2017 season was the New York Jets' 48th in the National Football League (NFL), the 58th overall and the third under head coach Todd Bowles.

 After losing their first two games, the first such start to a season since 2007, the Jets had an impressive three-game winning streak to improve to 3–2.
 However, the Jets collapsed and ended up winning only two games after Week 5.
 They equaled their record from the previous season, missed the playoffs for a seventh consecutive season, and were the solitary AFC team to not have one player make the Pro Bowl.
 It was the first time the Jets had won seven or fewer games in consecutive seasons since their 4–28 two-season streak of 1995 and 1996.